Winthrop Congregational Church, UCC No matter who you are. No matter where you are on life's journey... you are welcome here!

 Resources consulted while writing this sermon:

-Monica Coleman, "Third Sunday in Advent," Preaching God's Transforming Justice: A Lectionary Commentary, Year A Featuring 22 New Holy Days for Justice, Ronald J. Allen, Dale P. Andrews, Dawn Ottoni-Wilhelm, eds.
-(Louisville: Westminster John Knox Press, 2013)
+Choi Hee An, "Sixth Sunday of Easter," Preaching God's transforming justice: A Lectionary Commentary, Year C Featuring 22 New Holy Days for Justice, eds Dale P. Andrews, Dawn Ottoni-Wilhelm, and Ronald J. Allen (Louisville: John Knox Press, 2012)

 0 Comments